Commita-inf/SQOIN-DOCKER-MARCH/README.md

 # Hello World Projects in Multiple Programming Languages

 This repository contains a set of "Hello, World!" projects implemented in Python, Node.js, and Rust, ....
-The purpose of this repository is to provide a simple example of how to print "Hello, World!" using different programming languages:
+The purpose of this repository is to provide a simple example of how to print "Hello, World!" or to print a list of articles names using different programming languages, we also used docker in order to run different program inside a container
+The following exercices are included in this training:

 `hello-react-ruby`
 `hello-world-angular`